Places of worship in Burnley: Jireh Chapel

-Jireh Chapel, on Boot Way, was built in 1858 for the “Gadsbyites”, a Baptist sect found only in this area.
+Jireh Chapel, on Boot Way, was built in 1858 for the “Gadsbyites”, a Baptist sect found in this area.
 On 2 August 1995 the chapel was designated as a Grade I listed building by English Heritage.
 The chapel is of coursed rock-faced sandstone rubble and has a slate roof.
 It is a small single-storey rectangular building at right-angles to the street.
 It has a two-window gabled symmetrical facade, with a plinth and a pedimental gable.
 There is a tall central doorway with altered double doors and a plain overlight.
 The doorway has a plain surround with a moulded cornice on large fluted consoles, There is a rectangular plaque above the doorway inscribed: JIREH/ ERECTED A.D./ MDCCCLII.
 There are tall segmental-headed windows which have eared architraves.
 None of the glazing is original.
 The interior of the building is no longer accessible but is reported to be just a shell.
 The church does not have a graveyard.